2021 Best Maternity & Nursing Bras Review

-- Kindred Braverly Sublime Support Bra: This is the most comfortable sports bra, though I hesitate to even call it that.
+- Kindred Bravely Sublime Support Bra: This is the most comfortable sports bra, though I hesitate to even call it that.
 While it does have a racerback style and is made of a breathable, moisture-wicking nylon/spandex blend, it’s not the most supportive (read: works well for yoga but not for CrossFit).
 I actually wound up wearing it as an everyday bra because it was so soft, with lightly lined clip-down cups for easy breastfeeding access, a wide elastic chest band and adjustable straps.
 It also fits my Freemie hands-free pump perfectly (as shown in the photo above).
-Use the code REVEL20 for 20% off, valid through April 30, 2019!
+Get 20% off all Kindred Bravely products when you shop HERE!

 - Storq Everyday Nursing Bra: While this bra was comfy to sleep in, I think it’s better suited to mamas with smaller chests, as I found even the size Large to be a bit skimpy on my DD breasts (I think their Full Cup bra would be better for me).
 That being said, I love the simplistic, stretchy and buttery soft design and material (modal and spandex!).
 It’s comfy and tag-free and easily pulls aside for middle-of-the-night sleepy feeds.
 But it’s not supportive enough to wear for much else if you’re large chested.
 Get 10% off your purchase with the code storqxrootandrevel, valid through April 8, 2019!